Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 The party struggles to reconcile the groovy tendencies of its young activists.

-The biggest problem with Starmers is that Corbyn’s wacky fantasies about joining Labor are light years away from the instincts of the patriotic British people.
+The biggest problem with Starmers is that Corbyn’s wacky fantasies about joining the Labors are light years away from the instincts of the patriotic British people.

 But Batley and Spen are hungry for news for the Tories.